 Let’s get to your team, because let’s face it, that’s where the kicker is.

-If something is wrong with someone in your team, that person may be brought down and paralyzed by what he or she is feeling, just like you.
+Emotional intelligence is a way to improve team communication, and if something is wrong with someone in your team, that person may be brought down and paralyzed by what he or she is feeling, just like you.

 And I mean it both from a professional and a personal perspective.